mdkcore0/WebEngineWrapper/README.md

 As PyQt5 doesn't have bindings for [QtWebEngine] (http://qt-project.org/wiki/QtWebEngine) yet (last tested on PyQt version *5.4-snapshot-837edec02d98*), and we need to initialize its OpenGL resource sharing on the main() function, I've done this simple wrapper to ease this task.

-This is intended to be used with PyQt5 and QML (see the example folder).
+You'll only need it on this condition: Developing a PyQt5 application **AND** want to use WebEngineView on QML (at least until QtWebEngine get exposed to python by PyQt).

 Requirements